India’s Chandrayaan-3 lands successfully on the moon

 Before this, only three nations – the United States, the erstwhile Soviet Union and China – have successfully landed spacecraft on the moon’s surface.

-The highly anticipated moon landing was watched by over 7 crore people on YouTube.
+The highly anticipated moon landing was watched by over 7 crore people on YouTube and celebrations broke out across the country.

+Prime Minister Narendra Modi waved the Indian flag as he watched the landing from South Africa, where is he attending a summit of BRICS nations.

-Prime Minister Narendra Modi, who joined scientists of the Indian Space Research Organisation through video conference from South Africa, said that India’s success belongs to all of humanity.
+Addressing scientists of the Indian Space Research Organisation through video conference from Johannesburg, Modi said that India’s success belongs to all of humanity.

 “This is a moment to cherish forever,” the prime minister said.
 “We are witness to the new flight of new India.
 New history has been written.”